opensourceaitech/opensourceaitech/README.md

-A figure that's off, a project we missed, a classification that makes no sense: write to us or hello@opensourceai.tech.
-Corrections are welcome and land in the next nightly rebuild.
+A figure that's off, a project we missed, a classification that makes no sense: write to us or hello@olud.ai Corrections are welcome and land in the next nightly rebuild.